France Muhammad cartoon row: What you need to know | DW | 27.10.2020

 On Friday, the offending cartoons were projected onto government buildings in France.

-As part of a class on free speech, high-school teacher Samuel Paty showed his students some caricatures of Muhammad that had been published by the satirical magazine Charlie Hebdo in 2015.
+As part of a class on free speech, history teacher Samuel Paty showed his students some caricatures of Muhammad that had been published by the satirical magazine Charlie Hebdo in 2015.

-After community complaints about this lesson, Paty was killed and beheaded outside his school.
-The main suspect is an 18-year-old Chechen extremist.
+After community complaints about this lesson, Paty was killed and beheaded outside his school by an 18-year-old Chechen extremist.

-The cartoons in question have inspired many Islamist attacks, including the slaughter of 12 people at Charlie Hebdo in 2015.
+The cartoons in question have inspired many Islamist attacks, including the slaughter of 12 people at the Charlie Hebdo offices in 2015.

-Depictions of the Islamic prophet Muhammad are offensive to many Muslims.
-It is not explicitly forbidden by the Quran, but some hadiths forbid Muslims from depicting him.
+Depictions of the Islamic Prophet Muhammad are offensive to many Muslims.
+It is not explicitly forbidden by the Quran, but some accounts forbid Muslims from depicting him.

 Many Islamic countries have condemned Macron's defense of the cartoons and called for a boycott of French goods.